kubernetes/kubectl/docs/book/pages/imperative_porcelain/setting_fields.md

 ## Motivation

-Set fields on Resources directly from the commandline for the purposes of development or debugging.
+Set fields on Resources directly from the command line for the purposes of development or debugging.
 Not for production Application Management.

 {% method %}
 ## Scale

-The Replicas field on a Resource can be set using the `kubectl scale` command
+The Replicas field on a Resource can be set using the `kubectl scale` command.

 {% sample lang="yaml" %}